gabriel-aplok/gabriel-aplok.github.io/_blog/aplok-guns-announcement.md

  - Advanced project called "AG" (v1.0 to v1.0.2):
    - __Incompatible with any addon__.
    - [Project Page]({{ '/projects/aplok-guns.html' | relative_link }})

+On my discord I'm always posting some preview, so join now!